AmaraSami/univ-bouira-app/README.md

 ### Professor Access
-1. Log in with your faculty credentials
+1. Log in with your faculty credentials (university email, registration number)
 2. Manage your courses from the dashboard
 3. Update grades, attendance, and course materials